Executive Summary

 Every brand wants to produce high-performing content, but few can predict which assets will deliver the best results.
 Marketing teams often rely on intuition, limited data, or last-minute requests—resulting in inefficiencies, wasted resources, and inconsistent impact.

 Predictive analytics, powered by AI within DAM systems, changes that equation.
-By analysing historical asset performance—downloads, reuse rates, engagement metrics, and audience behaviour—AI models can predict what types of content are likely to perform well in upcoming campaigns.
+By analyzing historical asset performance—downloads, reuse rates, engagement metrics, and audience behavior—AI models can predict what types of content are likely to perform well in upcoming campaigns.

 This guide explores how to harness predictive analytics within your DAM, how to align it with content planning workflows, and how to measure its impact on business outcomes.